elys-network/elys/x/incentive/spec/01_concepts.md

 # Concepts

-The Incentive module is designed to reward the ecosystem participants including liquidity providers (LPs), stakers, and Eden token holders.
+The Incentive module is designed to reward the ecosystem participants including liquidity providers (LPs), Elys stakers, and Eden committers.
+We have 2 kinds of rewards in Elys ecosystem - inflationary reward and non-inflationary rewards.

-- Fees are collected from amm, margin, gas fees
+1. Inflationary rewards
-- Additional reward tokens come from commitment module by increasing their uncommitted token balances periodically.
-This module is integrated with the commitment module and updates accounting for both Eden tokens and Eden-Boost tokens.
+- Given the amount in each epoch, incentive module distribute it to stakers and LPs by increasing uncommitted token balances periodically.
+It utilizes the commitment module and updates accounting for both Eden tokens and Eden-Boost tokens of each Elys staker and LP.

+2. Non-inflationary rewards
-- Distribution targets are LP token and delegators.
+- Fees that are collected from amm, margin and transaction gas fees.

-- Reward tokens are in Eden, Eden Boost, USDC (ELYS token is never rewarded - ELYS token within the reward pool swapped to USDC)
-- Community pool management
+3. Functions
+- Distribute inflationary rewards and non-inflationary rewards to stakers and LPs.
+- It distributes Eden and Eden boost tokens as inflationary rewards.
+- It distributes only USDC as non-inflationary rewards.
+Fees collected from different parts will be converted into USDC using amm module.
+- It funds community pool based on community pool tax.